seasons/monsoon/README.md

 You should have `.env`, `.env.staging`, and `.env.production` that declare the environment variables for your local, and the staging and production environments respectively.

-You can copy the staging and production environment variables directly from heroku using the heroku command line tool: `heroku config -s --app monsoon-staging > .env.staging`, `heroku config -s --app monsoon-production > .env.production`.
+You can copy the staging and production environment variables directly from heroku using the heroku command line tool:
+- `heroku config -s --app monsoon-staging > .env.staging`
+- `heroku config -s --app monsoon-production > .env.production`.

 You may need to install the CLI and login using `heroku login` first.